 Location Data & Audience Segmentation

-The use of location data is not only used for targeting purposes but also allows political campaigns to segment their audiences into different categories depending on the type of voter they are targeting.
+Location data is used for targeting purposes and allows political campaigns to segment their audiences into different categories depending on the type of voter they are targeting.

 For example, specific geographic locations may indicate that the population has higher than average incomes or may be more likely to vote for one candidate over another.